Support & Help

 English (United States)

 Pronounced as 'waw shee hwahn nee'.
-'Waw' as in 'wall', 'shee' as in 'she', 'hwahn' as in 'Juan', and 'nee' as in 'knee'.
+'Waw' as in 'war', 'shee' with a rising tone, 'hwahn' with a high level tone, and 'nee' with a rising tone.